mnathali/pushswap/README.md

 ## Implementation

 As push_swap is started it creates forward list to contain these integers.
-First mediana of stack is calculated and next if integer is less than the mediana it pushed to the second stack.
+First median of stack is calculated and next if integer is less than the median it pushed to the second stack.
 While stack A is not sorted we will do this step as a cycle and then we will have gotten partly sorted stack B. Then we can return them back and sort stack A doing swaps and rotates of A stack.
-If amount of inegers is large enough the proccess of calculetion medianas and pushing to another stack in cycle can be repeated in stack B to optimize overall amount of operations.
+If amount of inegers is large enough the proccess of calculetion medians and pushing to another stack in cycle can be repeated in stack B to optimize overall amount of operations.